Developing a deeper understanding of course content

 Colleagues are very aware of my views on the outer limits of our courses and the need to ensure that we expose students to at least a sample of the alternatives to mainstream thinking out there.
 There may be opportunities in other sections of the HN Business course to consider alternative theories and models in other subject areas.
 This thinking has led to alternative models being embedded in new unit specifications produced within the new HN Business framework published by SQA.

 I plan to lead a session with other staff on the model and hope to spread the message across other disciplines that Doughnut Economics can be key to our recovery from COVID-19.

-In my role as a Qualifications Development Specialist for the Scottish Qualifications Agency, I would hope to embed such learning in some Unit Specs.
+In my role as a Qualifications Development Specialist for the SQA, I would hope to embed such learning in some Unit Specifications.

 Professional Standards for Lecturers in Scotland’s Colleges in action